jeffreymichaelmitchell/MP_to_ESS/MP_to_ESS.md

     ## # ℹ 6 more variables: eumember <dbl>, parfam <dbl>, seat_share <dbl>,
     ## #   per601_size <dbl>, per608_size <dbl>, per501_size <dbl>

-To do what Micke advised which would be to average the nationalist parties.
+It may be advisable to average the nationalist parties.
 You would do this by using something like the following code.
-It makes a new variable called ‘per601_size_mean’, but you can change it to whatever you want.
+It makes a new variables, like the one called ‘per601_size_mean’

 This code also selects only the country, date, and indicator columns.
 Then the distinct command removes the duplicate rows.

+The result are country-year values of the weighted average of those values for the nationalist parties in the manifesto project data.

 ``` r
 mpds1<-mpds1%>% group_by(countryname, date) %>% mutate(per601_size_mean= mean(per601_size)) %>%